Hands-On With The Hamilton Khaki Pilot Pioneer Auto Chrono

 For 2013, Hamilton introduced an automatic version of the Khaki Pilot Pioneer, which was originally launched in quartz in 2010.
 The Khaki Pilot Pioneer is inspired by the aviation watches from the 1970s, specifically the model that Hamilton originally designed for the Royal Air Force.
 The new automatic version — the Khaki Pilot Pioneer Auto Chrono — has the same overall design as the quartz, except for a few changes which distinguish it as the version with the mechanical movement.

 First, it has symmetrically laid out subdials (at 9 and 3 o’clock) versus an asymmetrical layout on the quartz model.
 Second, the date window is now located between 4 and 5 o’clock and has a round aperture — whereas the quartz model has a square date aperture located at 3 o’clock.
 Last, the automatic comes with a clear caseback.

 This is a great looking timepiece, with a good movement and impressive power reserve.
-We like it best — as shown — with a sand-blasted case, silver dial and khaki-olive Nato strap.
-Retail is $1,845.
+We like it best — as shown — with a sandblasted case, silver dial and khaki-olive Nato strap.
+The retail price is $1,845.